 At the outset of the First World War, military thinkers expected a war of manoeuvre in which cavalry would play its traditional role as a striking arm.
-At first, something like this actually did happen, and in some areas of the Eastern Front the war retained a nineteenth century character, complete with the odd sabre melee between the opposing cavalry brigades.
+At first, something like this actually did happen, and in some areas of the Eastern Front, the war retained a nineteenth-century character, complete with the odd sabre melee between the opposing cavalry brigades.

-Something had to be done, for several reasons.
+Something had to be done for several reasons.
 The presence of German troops on Allied soil meant that it was not politically viable to sit on the defensive and hope that a naval blockade of Germany would eventually strangle her into submission.
 The French fortress of Verdun at that time was under pressure too.
 In short, the German army had to be attacked and defeated.
-It would be an expensive undertaking in terms of material and casualties, but in January 1916 when the plan was formulated the Allies believed that it could be done.
+It would be an expensive undertaking in terms of material and casualties, but in January 1916, when the plan was formulated, the Allies believed that it could be done.

 Haig proposed an assault in mid-August, but Joffre was adamant that the French army would not exist by then.
 He had originally proposed to use two French armies in the Somme offensive, but the Verdun meatgrinder reduced the French capabilities, and the original offer of 40 divisions was amended to 16.
 The remainder would have to come from the British.
 Nevertheless, the attack seemed to be practicable, and it was vital that something was done, so Haig agreed.
-The opening date for the offensive was set at the 1st July 1916, and a force comprising 21 divisions was allocated to the initial offensive, with three infantry and five cavalry divisions in reserve to follow up a victory.
+The opening date for the offensive was set on the 1st of July 1916, and a force comprising 21 divisions was allocated to the initial offensive, with three infantry and five cavalry divisions in reserve to follow up a victory.

 Although the Somme sector had been fairly quiet for some time, German defensive preparations had been continuous.
-The trenches were backed by strong-points and dugouts in an impressive defensive complex that also included medical facilities, kitchens, laundries and electrical generating stations.
+The trenches were backed by strong points and dugouts in an impressive defensive complex that also included medical facilities, kitchens, laundries and electrical generating stations.
 Many of these installations were concealed by woods or villages, and their existence was not obvious to observers on the Allied side.

 The Allied would have to cross low ground and fight their way uphill into the first line of German positions, which was overlooked by the second, and so forth.
 The defenders enjoyed an excellent view of the battlefield, making concealed preparations and manoeuvres very difficult.
 The defenders also had vast reserves of ammunition and plenty of heavy weapons.
-Their high position also had psychological advantages whereas the Allied troops would be slogging uphill into the teeth of heavy resistance.
+Their high position also had psychological advantages, whereas the Allied troops would be slogging uphill into the teeth of heavy resistance.

 The Allied preparations for the offensive were not only observed from the enemy positions.
 Operational security was poor, and comments by British and French officers found their way into German intelligence reports.
 By the time the Allies opened up with their massive military bombardment on the 24th June, the Germans already knew something was up.
 They had even guessed the date of the intended assault.

-The defenders could see the ground in front of their positions clearly, and were aware of choke points and obvious routes that attackers would be channelled into.
+The defenders could see the ground in front of their positions clearly and were aware of choke points and obvious routes that attackers would be channelled into.
 Their machine guns were ready to sweep these areas as the enemy passed through them.
 If, somehow, the first trench line were taken, the defenders could fall back to secondary positions and carry on the fight from there.

 The First Day

-The offensive began at 7:30 a.m. on the 1st July, much as the Germans had predicted.
+The offensive began at 7:30 a.m. on the 1st of July, much as the Germans had predicted.
 All along the line, the attacking units lurched into motion, and the defenders began firing at them.
 The British forces went into action in long lines, proceeding at a walk across difficult terrain and stopping to struggle past tangles of wire.
 Initial reports to Haig were rather optimistic.
 As the clock struck 8, he was forced to record that everything was going well and the first enemy positions had been overrun.
 This was somewhat inaccurate.
-The reality was that British troops were being cut down in their thousands, often just beyond their trenches or gaps in the wire that were becoming choked with bodies.
+The reality was that British troops were being cut down in their thousands, often just beyond their trenches or gaps in the wire that was becoming choked with bodies.
 Meanwhile, the French forces were also struggling.
-Their soldiers were less heavily burdened that the British and used more flexible tactics, rushing from position to position while others covered the advance with rifle fire.
+Their soldiers were less heavily burdened than the British and used more flexible tactics, rushing from position to position while others covered the advance with rifle fire.
 Although their casualties were lighter, the French force under General Fayolle did not have the numbers to smash a hole in the German lines.

 Struggle Of Attrition

 Tanks were not a decisive weapon on the Somme, mainly because they were committed in difficult terrain and in small numbers.
 Their success prompted further experiments, which were locally useful but achieved little on a strategic scale.
-That would change with the massed tank action at Cambrai in 1917, but for now the tank was simply another factor in a desperate struggle.
+That would change with the massed tank action at Cambrai in 1917, but for now, the tank was simply another factor in a desperate struggle.

 The Offensive Winds Down